murchie85/twitterCyberMonitor/README.md

 ![image](assets/vulnerabilities/TWEETS.png)
 <br></br>
-The most popular user is: **MrsBundrige**
+The most popular user is: **neiljedcastro**

-## How old were you when you began seeing your parents as people and not as a “parental entity”?
-But as a person with… https://t.co/QBBFSoUzaS
+## The problem with having a strong personality is that people tend to think that you are okay all the time.
+No one da… https://t.co/A62jgWlbPo